 - The best choice for SUP surfing

-- Since shorter SUPs are more maneuver, this makes them great for doing bottom turns, cutbacks and turning around to catch the wave of the day
+- Since shorter SUPs are more maneuver, this makes them great for doing bottom turns, cutbacks, and turning around to catch the wave of the day

-- Always has a planing hull
+- Always have a planing hull

 - Great choice for kids 13 years old or younger

 - Great for recreational paddling, SUP yoga, SUP fishing

 - Commonly have planing hulls, but some do have displacement hulls